ANDREA CICALESE

-A quickly rising presence in the musical world in Europe and in the United States, violinist Andrea Cicalese, was born in Naples, Italy, in 2005.
-With upcoming appearances as soloist with the Prague Royal Philharmonic in Munich’s well known ‚Brunnenhof der Residenz‘ open-air concerts with conductor Heiko Mathias Förster, the Buffalo Philharmonic Orchestra with Grammy-winning music director JoAnn Falletta, a duo performance with A. Del Castillo in the Berlin Philharmonie and performances as soloist and chamber musician in the Prinzregententheater with members of the Munich Philharmonic, Andrea made his professional recital debut in the United States with pianist Alexander Malofeev in October 2022.
-Pianist Magazine reviewed: „The creative energy of the duo was more than the sum of its formidable parts“.
-In 2023 Andrea debuted with the Sibelius Violin Concerto together with the Baden-Baden Philharmonic and maestro Förster.
+Upcoming appearances as soloist take him to the Prague Royal Philharmonic in Munich’s well known ‚Brunnenhof der Residenz‘ open-air concerts with conductor Heiko Mathias Förster, to the Buffalo Philharmonic Orchestra with Grammy-winning music director JoAnn Falletta.
+Andrea Cicalese has a duo performance with Antonio Del Castillo in the Berlin Philharmonie and performances as soloist and chamber musician in the Prinzregententheater with members of the Munich Philharmonic Orchestra.

 „Clearly a star in the making“ – Pianist Magazine (GB)